Poll close in North Carolina special House election seen as 2020 bellwether

 The State Board of Elections met and discussed the GOP request, but took no action.

-One polling site in Mecklenberg County was kept open 25 minutse past the 7:30 p.m. closing time due to a reported gas leak.
+However, by a 5-0 vote of the state board, one polling site in Mecklenberg County was kept open 25 minutes past the 7:30 p.m.
+ET closing time due to a reported gas leak.

 Before leaving Washington for the rally on Monday, Trump dismissed questions of whether a poor result for the Republican candidate would serve as a warning sign for 2020.